 - Remove Feeders: If bears are a consistent problem, it may be best to remove feeders entirely during the spring and summer (from mid-April to late October, though dates vary based on local bear activity).
 Birds, of course, will find plenty of other natural food sources.
 Taking feeders in at night can also deter bears, though if there is a lot of spilled seed they may still visit for that snack.

-- Clean Feeding Areas: Keep bird feeding areas clean by using a yard vacuum to remove spilled seed and hulls, use trays or mesh nets underneath feeders to catch seed and clean the feeders regularly.
+- Clean Feeding Areas: Keep bird feeding areas clean by using a yard vacuum to remove spilled seed and hulls, use trays or mesh nets underneath feeders to catch seed, and clean the feeders regularly.
 Not only will this eliminate the food, but it will also minimize odors that could attract bears.

-- Mount Feeders Properly: Bears will climb poles to reach feeders or may lean on poles to knock feeders down.
+- Mount Feeders Properly: Bears will climb poles to reach feeders or may push or lean on poles to knock feeders down.
 A sturdy, metal pole with the feeder 10-12 feet high is best to discourage bears, but the pole should be secure enough in the ground that it cannot be knocked over or easily uprooted.
 Feeders could also be mounted on cables or wires strung between two trees, so long as the feeder is high enough and at least 5-6 feet away from a tree bears could climb.

 - Choose Sturdier Feeders: The powerful claws and jaws of bears can overcome any bird feeder.
 Most bears are industrious and will persist after a tempting feeder until they succeed, but less vulnerable feeders may discourage some bears from snacking.
 Choose feeders made from solid metal or thick, durable recycled plastic.
 Tube feeders and cage feeders also offer more difficult feeding access for bears.

 - Store Seed Properly: It may not always be the feeders that bears are after.
-Be sure birdseed is stored properly in airtight, secure containers, and ideally store it indoors in a garage or shed that bears cannot enter.
+Be sure birdseed is stored properly in airtight, secure containers, and ideally store it indoors in a sturdy, locked garage or shed that bears cannot enter.

 - Spice Up the Seed: Adding liberal amounts of red pepper to a birdseed mix can discourage bears that don’t like the hot flavor, though some bears may become used to the taste over time.
 Sprinkling pepper over the ground or using vinegar or ammonia on the ground around the feeder can also help deter sensitive bears.